-In addition to the Core Curriculum, students majoring in economics must take: Mathematics 5 and 6 or 7 and 8, Economics 11 and 12, 54, 61, 62, 72, 73 and at least five advanced electives, making a total of 36 credits in economics.
+In addition to the Core Curriculum, students majoring in economics must take: Mathematics 5 and 6 or 7 and 8, Economics 10 and 11, 61, 62, 72, 73 and at least six advanced electives, making a total of 36 credits in economics.

 Although no other courses are required, students are encouraged to develop, with the help of their academic and career counselor, concentrations in related areas of interest.
 These areas may be in mathematics, business or the other social sciences, but are not confined to them.